Don’t Get Tricked Or Scared By This Big Pharma Propaganda Video

 Or you could read the article that explains the study titled “Dietary carotenoids reduced hip fracture risk in lean men: The Singapore Chinese Health Study.”
 Carotenoids, as you could probably guess, are found in carrots, and many other fruits and vegetables.3

 We could go on and on listing studies that prove NOF’s statement wrong.
 And we promise that we will go on and on writing about them so that you have the latest discoveries published by scientific journals around the world in an easy to understand manner.

-Sometimes though, a scientific report can feel detached from real people and real experiences, so here are real-life results from Savers who have found measurable success by following the Save Our Bones Program:
+Sometimes though, a scientific report can feel detached from real people and real experiences, so here are real-life results from Savers who have found measurable success by following the Osteoporosis Reversal Program:

 Been on your program one and a half years my dexa was -4.9 a year ago went back this year my dexa was -0.7.
 I am so happy with the exercises and the supplements.

-Thanks to your Save Our Bones Program I have successfully changed my osteoporosis diagnosis in my hips to osteopenia (improving from a -3.0 in my left hip to -1.5 and -2.7 to -1.3!) at 49 years of age.
+Thanks to your Osteoporosis Reversal Program I have successfully changed my osteoporosis diagnosis in my hips to osteopenia (improving from a -3.0 in my left hip to -1.5 and -2.7 to -1.3!) at 49 years of age.
 That’s a 50% increase in the left and 48% in the right!!

 I started your program of diet and exercise last September and achieved these great results in just 9 months!
 Now, I eat a great deal more fruits and vegetables, cut back on breads and sugars, have done your 10 minute Densercise exercises with other weight bearing exercises three times per week and take the vitamin supplements you recommended.